Travel is relaxing and enlightening. It allows you to get out of your regular routines and learn about new places.

 Of course, some destinations and types of trips can be pricier than others.
 A nice hotel or restaurant in a big city can be expensive; likewise, entry to certain cultural sights and historic high points can be a reasonable way to experience a locale.

-Fortunately, there are plenty of ways to create an affordable but fulfilling experience.
+Fortunately, there are plenty of ways to create an affordable, safe and fulfilling experience.
 Here are some tips to help you travel cheap without sacrificing fun.

 Create a vacation budget